IvanDerlich/linkshortener/README.md

 # 🔗 URL Shortener

-<p id="description-urlshortener"> A full-stack application that provides an interface for shortening long URLs.
+<p id="description-linkshortener"> A full-stack application that provides an interface for shortening long URLs.
 Simply paste a link and get a shortened version instantly. <p>

 ### Example